IJMSC Editorial Board and Publishing Staff

 Eduard Gappmaier, PT, PhD

-Department of Physical Therapy, University of Utah, Salt Lake City, USA
+Department of Physical Therapy, University of Utah, Salt Lake City, Utah, USA

 Dr. Gappmeier is Associate Professor and Director of the Clinical Neuromuscular Research Laboratory, Department of Physical Therapy, College of Health, University of Utah, Salt Lake City.
 His research focuses on the effects of physical activity on physical fitness, function, health-related quality of life, and disease progression in people with neuromuscular disease and MS. He received his PhD in exercise physiology from Brigham Young University, Provo, Utah.

 Christoph Heesen, MD

 Multiple Sclerosis Day Hospital, Institute of Neuroimmunology and Clinical MS Research

 Department of Neurology, University Medical Center, Hamburg, Germany

 Dr. Heesen is Head of the Multiple Sclerosis Day Hospital and Outpatient Unit and Deputy Head of the Institute of Neuroimmunology and Clinical MS Research, University Medical Center, Hamburg, Germany.
 His main research interests are psychoneuroimmunology and behavioral interventions in MS, with a special focus on shared decision making.
 He is an active member of Rehabilitation in Multiple Sclerosis (RIMS), the European network for best practice and research in MS rehabilitation.